sirodoht/sirodoht.com/content/wikipedia.md

 * [Manhattanhenge](https://en.wikipedia.org/wiki/Manhattanhenge).
 When the Manhattan grid lines up with the sun.

+* [Zone of proximal development](https://en.wikipedia.org/wiki/Zone_of_proximal_development) is the difference between what a learner can do without help, and what they can't do.

 * [List of lists of lists](https://en.wikipedia.org/wiki/List_of_lists_of_lists), the most meta wikipedia article.

 * [Wikipedia:Unusual_articles](https://en.wikipedia.org/wiki/Wikipedia:Unusual_articles), a meta article, a list with the most unusual articles.